marius00/GrimDamage/GrimDamage/Docs/Readme.txt

 ﻿Discord:
 	https://discord.gg/PJ87Ewa
 	Will be used for beta testers, feature suggestions etc.
-	Don't intend to share it widely on the forum until its fleshed out

 Unmapped / uncharted territory:
 * Player name would be useful if we start saving parses